 Cell phones must be turned off when you're working in the CRC.
 Personal calls on your cell phone during your shift are inappropriate.
 An occasional, quick call for "emergency situations" is fine, but cannot take priority over CRC business.
 During your shift do not disappear in an interview room or down the hall to make personal calls.
-Also, no texting while at work.
+Also, no texting while at work, except for work purposes.